PEXANE2/azure-docs.tr-tr/articles/container-instances/container-instances-exec.md

 ## <a name="restrictions"></a>Kısıtlamalar

-Azure Container Instances Şu anda [az Container exec][az-container-exec]ile tek bir işlem başlatmayı destekler ve komut bağımsız değişkenlerini geçiremezsiniz. Örneğin, `sh -c "echo FOO && echo BAR"` `echo FOO`veya gibi komutları zincirlenemez.
+Azure Container Instances currently supports launching a single process with [az container exec][az-container-exec], and you cannot pass command arguments.
+For example, you cannot chain commands like in `sh -c "echo FOO && echo BAR"`, or execute `echo FOO`.

 ## <a name="next-steps"></a>Sonraki adımlar

-[Azure Container Instances 'de kapsayıcı ve dağıtım sorunlarını gidermeye yönelik](container-instances-troubleshooting.md)diğer sorun giderme araçları ve yaygın dağıtım sorunları hakkında bilgi edinin.
+Learn about other troubleshooting tools and common deployment issues in [Troubleshoot container and deployment issues in Azure Container Instances](container-instances-troubleshooting.md).

 <!-- LINKS - internal -->
 [az-container-create]: /cli/azure/container#az-container-create